-Lauren Hindman is a patient in the Center for Young Adult Colorectal Cancer.
-Dr. Motaz Qadan performed her surgery, and together they have navigated this disease and the impact it has had on Lauren.
+As a patient in our Center for Young Adult Colorectal Cancer, Lauren has formed a close relationship with her surgeon, Motaz Qadan, MD, PhD, and together they have navigated the impact this disease has had on Lauren.

 Motaz Qadan, MD, PhD